Algebras without Involution and Quantum Field Theories: Definitions and notation

 Considering sums and products of the fields $\Phi(x)_{\kappa}$ as elements of a ring ${\cal R}$ over the complex numbers, the Wightman functions are the VEV of products of fields. independently of $k$. $\underline{f}\in {\cal A}$ is associated formally with an element of ${\cal R}$.
 For $\underline{f}=(0,\ldots 0,f(x),0,\ldots)$, $f(x)$ corresponding to $\Phi(x)_\kappa$ in (\ref{elements}), (\ref{prod}) identifies the field as multiplication of function sequences, $\Phi(f)_\kappa\, \underline{g} = \underline{f} \,{\bf x}\, \underline{g}$.
 Should the field be an operator in the constructed Hilbert space, then fields are designated Hermitian if for $\underline{f}=\underline{f}^*$ for elements in a common domain and with $\Phi(f)=\sum_\kappa \Phi(f_\kappa)_\kappa$.
 The adjoint is given by Then $\Phi^*(f)= \Phi(f^*)$ is the adjoint operator.
 The field components are formally Hermitian, $\Phi^*(x)_\kappa= (D\Phi(x))_\kappa$, from (\ref{th1}), (\ref{dualf}) and (\ref{sesquis2}) but when there are only trivial $f=f^*$ then the formally Hermitian fields are not Hermitian.
 Should there be an operator $\Phi(f)$, it is not Hermitian for the non-trivial constructions since $f= f^* \in {\cal B}$ implies that $\| \underline{f} \| =0$.
 Such $\underline{f}$ are in a two-sided ideal.

-The nonsingular linear transformation $D$, Dirac conjugation, is selected to satisfy Then the dual (\ref{dualf}) satisfies This dual is an involution [\ref{emch}] when it is an automorphism.
-This dual (\ref{dualf}) is an automorphism of ${\cal A}$ but not of ${\cal B}$.
+The nonsingular linear transformation $D$, Dirac conjugation, is selected to satisfy Then the $*$-map (\ref{dualf}) satisfies This $*$-map is an involution [\ref{emch}] when it is an automorphism.
+This $*$-map (\ref{dualf}) is an automorphism of ${\cal A}$ but not of ${\cal B}$.